 - 89% of LGVs found to be overloaded in DVSA inspections – DVSA chief executive

-- 56% of LGVs found to be in poor mechanical conditions in DVSA inspections – DVSA chief executive
+- 56% of LGVs found to be in poor mechanical condition in DVSA inspections – DVSA chief executive

 Data from the following sources have not been included because they are considered to be of particularly low quality; generally either highly distorted sample sets or partisan summaries of opaque data.